 we mostly failed over the generations.
 Had His people obeyed the Spirit of God

-within them, this vision would have been fulfilled.
-This was not so much a
+within them, the vision of unity would have been realized.
+However, this was not so much a

 vision as it was an experiment of sorts, not to see if we could control our